Fredrick is a writer with a great passion for the health niche. He loves to write about home and natural remedies for health conditions.

 - Using a heavy, warm blanket to fight chills.

-Using these natural remedies for the flu, you can really avoid the annoying symptoms of this infectious disease and heal in a very short time.
-If you usually fight the sickness for weeks, I advise you to adopt these natural home remedies and tips to shorten your recovery period.
+Using these natural remedies for a cold or the flu, you can really avoid the annoying symptoms of these infectious diseases and heal in a very short time.
+If you usually fight the sicknesses for weeks, I advise you to adopt these natural home remedies and tips to shorten your recovery period.